Chart Color Schemes

 Wulguru's median age exceeds the national pattern

-The median age in Wulguru is close to Rest of Qld's average of 41 years, both being higher than the Australian median of 38 years.
-The 55-64 cohort is notably over-represented in Wulguru at 14.8%, while the 25-34 year-olds are under-represented at 11.1%.
-Between the 2021 Census and now, the 35 to 44 age group has grown from 11.6% to 12.5% of the population.
-Conversely, the 15 to 24 cohort has declined from 12.4% to 10.8%.
-Population forecasts for 2041 indicate significant demographic changes in Wulguru, with the 85+ age cohort projected to grow by 101 people (an 88% increase) from 114 to 216.
-The aging population trend is clear, as those aged 65 and above are expected to comprise 82% of this growth.
-Conversely, the 25-34 and 45-54 cohorts are projected to experience population declines.
+The median age in Wulguru is close to Rest of Qld's average of 41 years, both being slightly higher than the Australian median of 38 years.
+The 55-64 cohort makes up 14.6% of Wulguru's population, which is notably higher than the Rest of Qld average.
+Meanwhile, the 25-34 age group constitutes only 11.1%, indicating an under-representation compared to the Rest of Qld average.
+Between the 2021 Census and the present, the 35 to 44 age group has increased from 11.6% to 12.9% of Wulguru's population, while the 75 to 84 cohort has risen from 6.9% to 8.0%.
+Conversely, the 15 to 24 age group has decreased from 12.4% to 10.7%.
+Population forecasts for 2041 indicate significant demographic changes in Wulguru.
+The 85+ age cohort is projected to grow by 95 people (an 80% increase) from 119 to 215 individuals.
+The aging population trend is evident, with those aged 65 and above comprising 85% of the projected growth.
+Conversely, the 25-34 and 5-14 age cohorts are expected to experience population declines.